Generic Name: butorphanol tartrate

-1. Open the child-resistant prescription vial and remove the spray pump and solution bottle.
+1. Open the child-resistant plastic container and remove the spray pump and solution bottle.

 2. Assemble butorphanol tartrate nasal spray by first unscrewing the white cap from the solution bottle and screwing the pump unit tightly onto the bottle.
 Make sure the clear cover is on the pump unit.

-3. Return the butorphanol tartrate nasal spray bottle to the child-resistant prescription vial for dispensing to the patient with patient instruction leaflet and medication guide.
+3. Return the butorphanol tartrate nasal spray bottle to the child-resistant plastic container for dispensing to the patient with patient instruction leaflet and medication guide.

 Take medication as directed by your physician.
 For proper use of the nasal spray, read the following instructions carefully.

-NOTE: VIALS DO NOT APPEAR "FULL.”
+NOTE: BOTTLES DO NOT APPEAR "FULL".
 THEY ARE PRE-FILLED TO DELIVER ON AVERAGE 14 TO 15 ONE (1) MG DOSES.
 (THE USUAL DOSE IS 1 MG-ONE SPRAY IN ONE NOSTRIL.)

 THE UNIT MUST BE PRIMED WITH ONE OR TWO STROKES IF NOT USED FOR 48 HOURS OR LONGER.